 - Fresh-squeezed orange juice is highly recommended for this drink because it will match the bright flavor of the other ingredients.
 On average, you can expect to get 2 to 3 ounces from the average orange, leaving you plenty for a second round.

 - If you have been buying simple syrup, consider making it at home instead.
-It's as easy as the name implies: A simple mix of equal parts sugar and water, brought to a boil, then simmered for about 15 minutes.
+It's as easy as the name implies: A simple mix of equal parts sugar and water, brought to a boil, then simmered.
 Let it cool before making the drink.
 If you're in a rush and want just a little bit, shake up a small batch in your cocktail shaker.

 - Dried pears are a nice garnish, but so is the fresh fruit.
 When slicing a fresh pear, dip each slice briefly in a little lemon juice so the flesh doesn't turn yellow when it's exposed to oxygen.